Feto-infant mortality

 Stillbirths

-Stillborn babies are the children dead at birth whose birth weight was equal or above 500 grams or, if the birth weight is unknown, with a gestational age of at least 22 weeks.
+[1] Are considered stillborn babies the children dead at birth whose birth weight was equal or above 500 grams or, if the birth weight is unknown, with a gestational age of at least 22 weeks.
 Stillborn babies whose birth weight and gestational age are unknown are also taken into account.

 Table